-Up until now, you could only create your Store in a desktop view in Store Builder and view the mobile version in preview, making it challenging to optimise Store pages for mobile.
-This change now allows you to create a mobile-optimised Store experience for shoppers as you build or update your Store.
+Up until now, you could only create your Store in a desktop view in Store Builder and view the mobile version in preview, making it challenging to optimize Store pages for mobile.
+This change now allows you to create a mobile-optimized Store experience for shoppers as you build or update your Store.

 It's important to consider that the option to upload a separate mobile image is only available for image tiles and the header image.
 This option is not available for other widgets using images with text or shoppable images.

 Test on a mobile device

 As mentioned before, it’s now easier to visualize how your Store will look on a mobile device with the Store Builder’s mobile-first update.
 However, testing your Store on an actual mobile device remains the most effective way for you to discover errors that can affect your shoppers’ experience.
 The best way to make the right adjustments is by discovering for yourself what type of customer experience your Store provides on mobile.
 Step away from your desktop/laptop computer and access your Store on a phone or tablet.
 Tap through pages and tiles.
 Is your Store easy to navigate?
 Are the texts and graphics easy to read?

 1. Click Preview > Share Preview in Store builder.